 Advocacy Quality Performance Mark (QPM)

-We were awarded the Advocacy QPM in April 2017.
+We were awarded the Advocacy QPM in July 2019.
 The QPM is the UK’s only independent quality performance mark for organisations offering independent advocacy.
-We were also awarded the Independent Mental Capacity Advocacy aspect of this award.

 For more information about the Advocacy QPM, please visit http://www.qualityadvocacy.org.uk/